bluesky/scanspec/docs/how-to/iterate-a-spec.rst

 =====================

 A Spec is only the specification for a scan.
-To execute the scan we need the positions.
+To execute the scan we need the frames.
 We can do this in a few ways.

-If you only need the positions
+If you only need the middle points
 ------------------------------

-If you are conducting a step scan, you only need the central positions of each scan point.
-You can get these by using the `Spec.positions()` method to produce an `SpecPositions` iterator of scan positions:
+If you are conducting a step scan, you only need the middle points of each scan frame.
+You can get these by using the `Spec.positions()` method to produce a `SpecPositions` iterator of scan points:

 >>> from scanspec.specs import Line
 >>> spec = Line("x", 1, 2, 3)